 Own Your Glow; at your own pace

-• deciding when you treat yourself
+• determining when you treat yourself

 • choosing how you care for your body